sisatech/vorteil-documentation/doc/getting-started/installation/README.md

 # Installation
-Steps on how to install Vorteil on your system.
+How to install Vorteil on your computer.